-Who’s in Putin’s inner circle and have they been targeted by sanctions?
+The West has imposed a barrage of sanctions on top Russian figures.
+See how they’re connected to Putin.

 The E.U., which targeted a slew of media personalities for sanctions last month, said in its official journal announcing the restrictions that those listed above have all used their platforms in Russia to support “actions or policies which undermine or threaten the territorial integrity, sovereignty and independence of Ukraine.”

+Britain also designated some of the same Russian media figures as the E.U.
 They include an editor, author, journalists and talk show hosts on some of the nation’s top television networks.
 All of them are described by the E.U. as having spread anti-Ukrainian propaganda, including the falsehood that Ukraine is an “artificial state” that belongs to Russia.

 Energy industry